Keys to Understanding Canine Body Language

 If you and your dog landed in Tokyo or Timbuktu tomorrow and were greeted by a local person and his dog, it would take only a few minutes for the two dogs to understand each other.
 Hours later, you would still be wondering if you were bowing properly, making acceptable hand gestures, or using the right table manners.
 The dogs, on the other hand, would know just what to do – the lead dog eats first.

-Signals Dogs Use
+Signals Dogs Use to Communicate

-Although a dog can't speak and has no hands and fingers for gesturing as humans do, you can watch key parts of his body to determine how he's feeling and reacting to the world around him.
-Face.
-Although the dog's facial muscles are not as refined as a human's, he can wrinkle or straighten his forehead to show confusion or determination.
-If your dog wants you to give him further direction, he may raise his eyelids quizzically and tilt his head to one side.
+Although a dog can’t speak and has no hands and fingers for gesturing as humans do, you can watch key parts of his body to determine how he’s feeling and reacting to the world around him.

-When two dogs meet, as long as their human companions aren't tugging tight on their leashes, they carry out a series of actions that looks like a choreographed dance.
+When two dogs meet, as long as their human companions aren’t tugging tight on their leashes, they carry out a series of actions that looks like a choreographed dance.
 With their bodies tense and tails taut, they circle and sniff each other, silently gathering and exchanging information, ready to defend themselves at any moment if necessary.
 They hold their ears back and the hair on their back may stand on end.
 They often avoid direct eye contact at first, sizing each other up to determine if the stranger is strong or weak, male or female, hostile or non-hostile.
-One dog may place his head on the nape of the other's neck or nip at his nose.
+One dog may place his head on the nape of the other’s neck or nip at his nose.
 It seems they are getting ready to fight and then, one lies down.
 Soon, they may separate and urinate.
 At this point they have agreed on which dog is dominant.
-Normal posture.
-The dog appears alert with head held high.
-His tail moves freely.
-His jaw is relaxed.

 Dogs learn body language from their mothers during the first 8 weeks of their lives and they test out this form of communication with their littermates.
 If a dog misses out on such training, he will have trouble communicating with other dogs throughout life.